archie-linux/file-crypt/Readme.md

      curl -X POST -F "file=@output.encrypted" -F "old_key_file=@secret.key" -F "new_key_file=@new_secret.key" http://localhost:5000/rotate_key -o rotated.encrypted
      ```

-#### Notes

-- Files are saved with unique names to avoid conflicts.
-- The app supports both password-based and key-file-based encryption/decryption.
-- This Flask app provides a RESTful interface to the encryption/decryption functionality, leveraging the modularized utilities for reusability and maintainability.

 ## Notes

 - **Key Compatibility**: Use the same key file or password (with `salt.bin`) for encryption and decryption.